Skip to main content

 HR Procedures

-The organisation has strict HR policies and procedures which support the Modern Slavery Act 2015 (the ‘Act’ to protect against modern slavery and human trafficking.
+The organisation has strict HR procedures which support the Modern Slavery Act 2015 (the 'Act') to protect against modern slavery and human trafficking.
 This includes ensuring all our staff have appropriate right to work documents, are paid fairly and enjoy a competitive remuneration package.

 Due Diligence and Areas of Risk and Risk Management